 | Between 10.8% and 14.5% (depending on volume and risk) | Digital subscriptions and adult content. |

-3. Corefy: intelligent orchestration for those using multiple processors
+3. Corefy: intelligent orchestration for those who use multiple processors

-Corefy is one of the platforms that can help you because it's different.
-It's not a typical payment gateway, but an orchestrator.
+Corefy is one of the platforms that can be useful to you because it is different.
+It is not a standard payment gateway, but an orchestrator.
 What does that mean?
-It means Connect your business to hundreds of processors at once and coordinates them from a single interface.
+That connect your business with hundreds of processors at once and coordinates them from a single interface.

 If you’ve ever suffered because a processor suddenly closed your account and left you stranded, you’ll understand the value of this.

 Corefy routes each transaction to the best provider based on cost, approval rate, or country, and if one fails, it automatically redirects to another.
-Your checkout continues to function even if one of your processors experiences issues.
+Your checkout keeps working even if one of your processors has problems.

 4. SegPay: stability and compliance for international subscriptions